Skip to content

 import type { QuickJSAsyncContext } from 'quickjs-emscripten-core'

-const { runSandboxed } = await loadAsyncQuickJs()
+const { runSandboxed } = await loadAsyncQuickJs(variant)

 const modulePathNormalizer = async (baseName: string, requestedName: string) => {